-- 1. Recognize natural features, such as topography, floodplains, drainage areas, and wildlife corridors, may be amenities to development and may be used to enhance the community and neighborhood (Figures 4 and 5). - 2.
-Encourage completion and submission of site analysis, including topography, hydrology including water table, soil suitability, drainage patterns, slope and similar natural features, prior to submission of preliminary development designs. - 3.
-Protect life and property from natural hazards through, but not limited to, identification of such areas, open space and park plans and acquisition, reduction of densities in such areas, and enforcement of construction codes. - 4.
-Preserve and protect the major transportation corridors in Ammon and enhance the experience of the visitor and resident by ensuring such corridors are attractive and inviting. - 5.
+- 1. In new developments, density declines as development moves further away from arterial and collector streets, with higher densities transitioning to lower densities. - 2.
+Recognize natural features, such as topography, floodplains, drainage areas, and wildlife corridors, may be amenities to development and may be used to enhance the community and neighborhood (Figures 4 and 5). - 3.
+Encourage completion and submission of site analysis, including topography, hydrology including water table, soil suitability, drainage patterns, slope and similar natural features, prior to submission of preliminary development designs. - 4.
+Protect life and property from natural hazards through, but not limited to, identification of such areas, open space and park plans and acquisition, reduction of densities in such areas, and enforcement of construction codes. - 5.
+Preserve and protect the major transportation corridors in Ammon and enhance the experience of the visitor and resident by ensuring such corridors are attractive and inviting. - 6.
 Protect the public investment in major transportation corridors through land use decisions which discourage strip commercial development; discourage mid-block commercial uses except on designated arterial roadways; require, when necessary due to anticipated traffic demand, traffic studies and related improvements; control highway access; and use landscaping to beautify as well as control traffic movement.